kellerjmrtn/todo/README.md

 # Comments

 I thought the Figma design looked really good, and it fit really well with Flux's components and Tailwind's styles, so I mostly followed it with a few tweaks.
 My implementation is responsive for all screen sizes, and is keyboard navigable.
 I had a good time using Flux, which I had never used before, the components were convenient and very nice looking.

+The app allows for adding new tasks, completing tasks, moving tasks back from completed state to to-do state, and deleting tasks once completed.